abhishekarya1/Hash-Define-myNotes/content/web-api/security-3.md

 ## TLS
 Transport Layer Security is an cryptographic protocol used to provide security over a network.
 It is a successor to the now-deprecated Secure Sockets Layer (SSL).

 It serves encryption to higher layers, which is normally the function of the _presentation layer_.
 However, applications generally use TLS as if it were a _transport layer_.
-Considered it in the _application layer_ (no strict rules).
+Consider it in the _application layer_ (no strict rules).

 TLS 1.2 is widely used today and TLS 1.3 is newer, faster and better but supported by lesser number of servers.

 TLS uses [Diffie-Hellman key exchange](/web-api/security-2/#shared-secret-key-agreement-key-exchange) to generate a shared private key on both the client and the server.
 This way we can even exchange keys over an untrusted channel.
 It does so because asymmetric cryptography is slower than symmetric, and by doing so we use only one key.

-Both the client and the server have to agree on: **a generator** to generate public keys and **a cipher** to encrypt data with.
+Both the client and the server have to agree on: **a generator** to generate public keys and **a cipher** (encryption algorithm) to encrypt data with.

 Steps in TLS 1.2 connection establishment:
 1. [TCP 3-way Handshake](/web-api/http/#3-way-handshake)